Gluten free red velvet cake

 I wasn’t too sure what to decorate the top of the cake with, but I eventually opted for sifted cocoa powder.
 You may like to add something else that is gluten free or simply leave it plain.

-This yummy gluten free red velvet cake is extremmley soft, is best eaten with a spoon and ejoyed with a hot cuppa!
+This yummy gluten free red velvet cake is extremely soft.
+I recommend eating it with a spoon!

 Liz x